silbersteine/Lokalise-Push-Actions/README.md

 ### Usage

 To use `ManualPull.yml`, make sure you have configured the required environment variables and secrets.
 Trigger the action manually to open a pull request on your branch.
 Only files and keys tagged with your repository's branch name will be included in the pull.
-To avoid missing any keys or files, start your translation workflow by pushing from your branch to ensure that all translation keys in your branch are tagged in Lokalise with your branch's name.
+To avoid missing any keys or files, you must first apply tags to keys by using the Push action from your branch where your are localizing.
 This step is crucial for including all relevant translations during the download.

 All the localization branches for pull requests will have the l10n prefix (configurable in your GitHub action variables), and include the first 6 of the ref SHA as the suffix for the branch.
 EX: l10n_feauture1_123456.
 If you trigger a the automation twice from the same reference branch and head SHA, the action will auto-close.